Mission and Values

 Hospitals are responsible for almost half (44 per cent) of these emissions.

-It’s been driven in this effort, not just because of health’s major role in creating greenhouse emissions and its obligation to act as a responsible steward of the environment, but also because of its origins.
+It’s been driven in this effort, not just by health’s major role in creating greenhouse emissions and its obligation to act as a responsible steward of the environment, but also because of its origins.

-As a purpose-driven organisation founded by the Sisters of Charity, St Vincent’s has a mission to serve the most vulnerable, and low income Australians will be the hardest hit by climate change.
+As a purpose-driven organisation, St Vincent’s has a mission to serve the most vulnerable, and low income Australians will be the hardest hit by climate change.

 Air-conditioning uses vast amounts of electricity and is responsible for significant amounts of carbon emissions.
 By controlling the flow of chilled water through our facilities we dramatically reduce both.